wnet-ieg-2/pbs-passport-authenticate/README.md

 The shortcode takes the following arguments:

 * `id` -- the COVE 'tp_media_object_id'.
 This is found in Merlin or the COVE API.
-* `window` -- 'all_members', 'station_members', and 'public' are the options.  'all_members' is the default and should be used if the video is available to members of any PBS station.
+* `window` -- 'all_members', 'station_members', and 'public' are the options.  'all_members' should be used if the video is available to members of any PBS station.
 * `image` -- the 'mezzanine image' that should appear in place of the video, behind the 'login' overlay, when a visitor isn't logged in; This should be a high-res, 16x9 still from the video.
 The COVE API provides a 'mezzanine' image that can be used here.